Quick-Start Guide to Teacher Accounts

 If you wish to make changes to all or many student settings at once, you'll want to use the 'Group Edit' tool.
 This tool allows you to change:

-- The Required Fluency Rate: The number of seconds in which a student has to respond in order to be considered fluent
+• The Required Fluency Rate: The number of seconds in which a student has to respond to be considered fluent

-- Session Time Limit: How many minutes a student session is (from 5 to 20)
+• Session Length: How many minutes a student session is (from 5 to 20).

 To make a group edit: